Saharia

-The Sahar, Sehariya, or Sahariya are an ethnic group in the state of Madhya Pradesh, India.
-The Saharias are mainly found in the districts of Morena, Sheopur, Bhind, Gwalior, Datia, Shivpuri, Vidisha and Guna districts of Madhya Pradesh and Baran district of Rajasthan.They are classified as Particularly vulnerable tribal group.
+The Saharia, Sehariya, or Sahariya are an ethnic group in the state of Madhya Pradesh, India.
+The Saharias are mainly found in the districts of Morena, Sheopur, Bhind, Gwalior, Datia, Shivpuri, Vidisha and Guna in Madhya Pradesh and Baran district of Rajasthan.
+They are classified as a particularly vulnerable tribal group.

 History

 The history of the Saharia tribe is spotty and in many places completely lost.
-The older generations of the Saharia tribespeople fail to give any account of their history, and written records of ancestry are virtually nonexistent.
+The older generations of the Saharia tribes people fail to give any account of their history, and written records of ancestry are virtually nonexistent.
 Traditionally, they trace their beginnings to the days of the Ramayana and beyond.
-They trace their origin from Bhil Shabari of the Ramayan.
+They trace their origin from Shabari of the Ramayan.
 Another theory suggests that Brahma, the creator was busy casting the Universe.
 He made out a place to seat all persons.
 In the centre of that place he put a Sahariya who was a simpleton.
 Others came to join him sitting but they pushed him further from the square centre to an extreme corner or khoont.
 The story goes that an annoyed Brahma chided the Sahariya for his inability to cope with the pressure and decreed that he would henceforth live in forests and such other out of the way places.
-Some Sahariya's claim descent from Baiju Bhil, a worshiper of the Hindu god Shiva.